jl908069/construction_name_project/README.md

 # Construction Name Project
-A streamlit app to run construction names search using <code>df.csv</code>
+A streamlit app to search construction names using <code>df.csv</code>

 ### To run the app
 1. Clone the repo